 - Storage requirements – take the time to pack your food away carefully, defending against the enemies of food storage.

 Of course, this is just brushing the surface.
-There is a lot more to building a food supply, so if you would like more detailed information about building an emergency food supply, you can find it HERE.
+There is a lot more to building a food supply, so if you would like more detailed information about building an emergency food supply.

 The Final Word